Flavor from Consistency: Axion, Anomaly Cancellation, and Emergent Unification: Introduction

-In this framework, we demonstrate that the anomalies induced by K{\"a}hler transformations align with those generated by the chiral rotation of gauginos.
-And, we argue that when SM fermions transform nontrivially under $SL(2,\mathbb{Z})$, the cancellation of modular anomalies -- with gaugino contributions vanishing -- imposes stringent constraints.
-These anomaly-free conditions, along with the guaranteed cancellation of mixed $SL(2,\mathbb{Z}) \times \{[SU(3)_C]^2, [U(1)_{\rm EM}]^2\}$ anomalies, can determine the flavor structure of both quarks and leptons, set scales for $U(1)_X$ symmetry breaking, and ensure the strong CP phase remains unmodified.
-The resulting framework can predict physical quantities, including hierarchical quark and lepton masses and mixings, seesaw-generated neutrino masses\,\cite{Minkowski:1977sc}, and flavored axion properties, with Yukawa coefficients restricted to unit-magnitude complex numbers.
+We show that the anomalies induced by K{\"a}hler transformations align with those generated by the chiral rotation of gauginos and the gravitino.
+When SM fermions transform nontrivially under $SL(2,\mathbb{Z})$, the cancellation of modular anomalies -- with gaugino and the gravitino contributions vanishing -- imposes stringent constraints.
+These anomaly cancellation conditions, along with the guaranteed cancellation of mixed $SL(2,\mathbb{Z}) \times \{[SU(3)_C]^2, [U(1)_{\rm EM}]^2\}$ anomalies, can constrain the flavor structure of both quarks and leptons, and ensure the strong CP phase remains unmodified.
+We show that the cancellation of mixed modular, gauge, and gravitational anomalies imposes highly nontrivial constraints on modular weights and flavor-dependent charge assignments that generate fermion mass hierarchies and mixing patterns.